Give2Peer/g2p-client-android/README.md

 - [x] Karma (experience) points.
 - [x] Move to the versioned API.
-- [ ] Action quotas depending on user level. (more work to be done client side)
+- [x] Implement a Floating Action Button.
-- [ ] Implement a Floating Action Button.
+- [x] Action quotas depending on user level.
 - [ ] List items submitted by self in the Profile.
 - [ ] Edit items submitted by self from the Profile.
 - [ ] Delete items submitted by self from the Profile.